 That being said, if you don’t rent a car, then it’s the most comfortable option to get from and to the airport.

-Mahé isn’t vast, but it takes a good 3 hour-ride to drive around the island.
-That is, naturally, without exploring any site.
+Mahé isn’t vast, but it takes a good 3 hours to drive around the island and that’s without exploring any Mahe tourist places.

-You will want to leave in the morning and stop on the road a few times to photograph the beaches, have breakfast and lunch, and eventually come back to Victoria in the evening.
+You will want to leave in the morning and stop on the road a few times to photograph the beaches, have breakfast and lunch, and eventually come back to your hotel in the evening.

 Discover the marvels of the St. Anne National Marine Park on this fun-filled day trip full of adventures.
 Reach Mahé’s islands to explore the depths of the Marine Park.

 Next, board a semi-submersible boat and descend into the ocean to discover the wonders of the park’s vibrant coral gardens for some much-needed snorkeling or swimming.

 After a morning on the water, explore Moyenne Island and its ancient ruins before returning to Mahé.

 If you’re willing to explore some of the best places to visit in Mahe including snorkeling with an abundance of marine life, this tour is your safest bet.

 Click here to check availability and rates on the Get Your Guide website.